plone/volto/docs/source/customizing/customizing-components.md

 files from those addons.
 You may even want to write an addon that customizes Volto or other addons, on its own.

-To customize an addon, you can create can follow the pattern described above, but place the addon customization files in a folder named after the addon, inside the `src/customizations` folder.
+To customize an addon, you can follow the pattern described above, but place the addon customization files in a folder named after the addon, inside the `src/customizations` folder.
 So, for example, to customize the `volto-venue/src/components/OSMMap/OSMMap.jsx` file, you would create a `src/customizations/volto-venue/components/OSMMap/OSMMap.jsx` shadow file.